 My motto is to "live and let live" because "live long and prosper" is honored by my Trekkie side, but it just doesn't go quite far enough for me.
 I like to affirm, when I get up on my (antique) soapbox, to: "love each other hard, accept each other, and geez, appreciate and embrace our differences!"
 How boring it would be if we were all the same!
 Perish the thought.
 Be real by being yourself.
 Because of my strong beliefs, diversity is one of my all-time favorite words.

 It was after I became involved with Community Theater several years ago that I started writing stage play scripts.
 Ideas kept erupting in my head as a result of being utterly fascinated by the human condition.

 It was then that I realized how therapeutic writing can be!
 So I kept developing more and more scenarios and characters.
 The experience was so fulfilling that I felt the need to write more and more until writing became a huge part of my life.

-I became involved with the Mayhew Cabin with John Brown's Cave Museum in Nebraska City in 2008 and have been a board member since 2009, currently serving as Vice President.
+I became involved with the Mayhew Cabin with John Brown's Cave Museum in Nebraska City in 2008 and have been a board member since 2009, currently serving as President.
 The museum interprets the history of the Underground Railroad in Nebraska.

 The museum is one of my passions and is a perfect fit for me because I equally value freedom and equality, and both of those things are something the museum continually promotes.
 My involvement with the museum led to months of research and I wrote the History of the Mayhew and Kagi Families that we sell in the museum's gift shop.
 Years later, I did several more months of historical research, resulting in not only discovering the names of several of the escaping slaves who took refuge at the Mayhew Cabin back in 1859, but tracing their descendants forward in time until I located a living descendant.